LEARN TO explore

 out.close()

 The BBOX parameter allows you to search for features that are contained (or partially contained) inside a box of user-defined coordinates.
-The format of the BBOX parameter is bbox=a1,b1,a2,b2,[crs] where a1, b1, a2, and b2 represent the coordinate values.
+The format of the BBOX parameter is bbox=a1,b1,a2,b2,[crs] where a1, b1, a2, and b2 represent the coordinate values, crs refers to the coordinate reference system.
+If you’d like to know more about Australian geospatial reference system, please click here.
 The shapely.geometry.box() function makes a rectangular polygon from the provided BBOX parameters.

 We recommend using BBox finder to create your BBOX using a base map.
 Click the rectangle icon and draw a rectangle using your mouse to cover the Melbourne CBD area or any other areas you are interested in.